Open this page in a new tab

 Intensity Estimates

-Phase 3b Earthquake - Early 2nd century CE or later 2nd to early 3rd century CE
+Phase 3b Earthquake - Early 2nd to early 3rd century CE

 Effect Location Image(s) Description Intensity